mediamakermatt/Primordial/README.md

 # primordial
-Ultra barebones WordPress theme with SASS, Gulp, &amp;Tailwind
+Ultra barebones WordPress theme with SASS, Gulp, and Tailwind